 Recent and On-Going Research

 My research interests include modern literature, media, and reading practices.
 My first book, The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009), was awarded the European Society for the Study of English Book Award for Junior Scholars.
-Commissioned projects soon followed for The Cambridge Companion to Victorian Culture, Oxford History of Popular Print Culture, and Dictionary of Nineteenth-Century Journalism.
-My most recent work in this field is Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012), which documents how unsparing descriptions of poverty and social injustice became a regular feature of English journalism.
+This was followed by Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012), which documents how unsparing descriptions of poverty and social injustice became a regular feature of English journalism.
 Guardian journalist Nick Davies describes it as ‘a book full of amazing stuff—Victorian in its facts, but contemporary in its themes’.

 My subsequent work continues to explore how writers address the relationship between literature and new media.
 Audiobooks, Literature, and Sound Studies (Routledge, 2011) is the first essay collection to address the significance of recorded literature by authors ranging from Charles Dickens to Toni Morrison and Barack Obama.
-I have spoken about this research on BBC Radio, Insight Radio, and other media outlets.
 My latest book is titled The Untold Story of the Talking Book (Harvard University Press, 2016), recipient of a Certificate of Merit in the 2017 Association for Recorded Sound Collections Award for Excellence.

 You can learn about my exhibition for the first annual Being Human Festival at ‘How We Read: A Sensory History of Books for Blind People’.
 You can also find out more about my research on my blog ‘Audiobook History’, social media such as Twitter (@mattrubery), and literary publications such as the Los Angeles Review of Books.
-My research has been generously supported by grants or fellowships from the American Academy of Arts and Sciences; Arts & Humanities Research Council; Bibliographical Society of America; British Academy; British Library; Humanities Center at Oregon State University; Leverhulme Trust; National Endowment for the Humanities; University of Pennsylvania’s Humanities Forum; and Wellcome Trust.
+My research has been generously supported by grants or fellowships from the American Academy of Arts and Sciences; Arts & Humanities Research Council; Bibliographical Society of America; British Academy; British Library; Humanities Center at Oregon State University; Leverhulme Trust; National Endowment for the Humanities; Oregon State University Humanities Center; University of Pennsylvania Humanities Forum; and Wellcome Trust.